sympy/sympy/doc/src/guides/solving/solve-numerically.md

 -1.00000000000000
 ```

-## Solve a System of Equations Numerically
+### Solve a System of Equations Numerically

-### Solve Multidimensional Functions

-To solve multidimensional functions, supply a tuple of
+To solve a system of multidimensional functions, supply a tuple of
 - functions `(f1, f2)`
 - variables to solve for `(x1, x2)`
 - starting values `(-1, 1)`